 Municipal Logo Municipal Name Municipal Characteristics ENDUMENI Endumeni This municipality is unique, its population is predominantly urbanised or based on commercial farms and unlike the other local municipalities, there is no tribal authority land.
 The main town is the Commercial centre, which is Dundee; it has most diversified economy, commercial cattle farming and dairy production and is the centre of the Battlefields tourist region.
-SCHOOL COURT OF THE STATE OF TH Nquthu This municipality is typically rural and largely tribal authority where the population is largely previously disadvantaged and relatively dispersed and where services are scarce and often at rudimentary levels.
+STANSANDER CONTRACTOR ( Nquthu This municipality is typically rural and largely tribal authority where the population is largely previously disadvantaged and relatively dispersed and where services are scarce and often at rudimentary levels.
 The main town is Nquthu and subsistence agriculture is the main activity in the area.
-Msinga Msinga Owing to its rugged terrain Msinga's population is relatively dispersed and where services exist they are concentrated along road infrastructure and water sources such as the Tugela River.
+E ANNOTHO NEUTRINO Msinga Owing to its rugged terrain Msinga's population is relatively dispersed and where services exist they are concentrated along road infrastructure and water sources such as the Tugela River.
 The main towns are Pomorey and Tugela Ferry, it's the rural region with subsistence farming.
+Umvoti This local municipality comprises of urban areas, commercial agricultural areas and tribal authority areas all of which exhibit typical characteristics associated with these settlement types.
+Service levels in urban areas are high except for informal areas, in commercial agricultural areas they are relatively high as farmers provide their own services and in tribal authority areas they are low to moderate.